Contributing

 General Contribution Flow

-To contribute to Meshery, from creating a fork to creating pull request, please follow the basic fork-and-pull request workflow described here.
+To contribute to Meshery, please follow this basic fork-and-pull request gitflow.

 - To contribute to this project, you must agree to the Developer Certificate of Origin (DCO) for each commit you make.
 The DCO is a simple statement that you, as a contributor, have the legal right to make the contribution.